Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Proof of the main result

 To find the asymptotics of the left hand side of \eqref{eq:volumevariation}, we need only to determine the asymptotic of $\det N(t)$.
 Let $I_{\sqrt{t}}$ be a $n$-dimensional diagonal matrix, whose $jj$-th element is equal to $\sqrt{t}^{2i-1}$, for $k_{i-1}<j\leq k_i$.
 Then the Taylor expansion of $N$ can be written as $N(t)=I_{\sqrt{t}}\left(\widetilde{N}-t^2 G+O(t^3)\right)I_{\sqrt{t}}$ and its determinant is

 where $\calN=\calN(\lambda)$ is the geodesic dimension given in Definition \ref{def:geodesic dimension}.
-The main coefficient is computed in the following lemma, whose proof is contained in Appendix \ref{s:appA}. \begin{lemma} The determinat of $\widetilde{N}$ is given by
+The main coefficient is computed in the following lemma, whose proof is contained in Appendix \ref{s:appA}. \begin{lemma} The determinant of $\widetilde{N}$ is given by

 \end{lemma} Since the matrix $\widetilde{N}$ is block-wise diagonal, to find the trace of $\widetilde{N}^{-1} G$ we just need the elements of $G$ with $a=b$.
 Thanks to \eqref{eq:ROmega}, that relates the curvature operator $\calR_\lambda$ with the elements of the matrix $R_{a1,b1}$, we have